 Employees may be eligible and entitled to mandatory and/or permissive leave as outlined under the Leaves of Absences section of their Collective Bargaining Agreement (CBA).
 Employees may be eligible and entitled to additional benefits as outlined under any Memorandum of Understanding (MOU) and/or Side Letter Agreements for their respective bargaining unit.

-Union contract information can be found on the LAUSD Labor Relation webpage: Error!
-Hyperlink reference not valid.Go to "Offices," then "Office of Labor Relations."
+Union contract information can be found on the LAUSD Labor Relation webpage at https://achieve.lausd.net/Page/1.
+Click the "Offices" tab at the top of the page, then "Office of Labor Relations."

 State Disability Insurance (SDI) Benefits: